Cohomology of $\mathbb{Z}$-local systems on complex hyperplane arrangement complements: Torsion in the cohomology groups

-Then the desired formula \eqref{fm} for the cohomology groups of $\sL$ follows from the Universal Coefficient Theorem. \end{proof}
+So the desired formula \eqref{fm} for the cohomology groups of $\sL$ on $M$ follows from the universal coefficient theorem.

-\bex Let $\sA$ be a central hyperplane arrangement in $\C^2$ with $d$-hyperplanes.
-Let $\sL$ be a rank one $\Z$-local system on its complement $M$ with the total turn monodromy $\prod_{i=1}^d t_i =-1$.
-Then we get by Lemma \ref{lem} that

-Note that in this example there is only one dense edge $ \overline{H_0}$ contained in $ \overline{H_0}$.
+\bex Let $\sA$ be a central hyperplane arrangement in $\C^2$ with $d$ hyperplanes.
+Let $\sL$ be a rank one $\Z$-local system on its complement $M$ and assume that $\prod_{k=1}^d t_i =-1$.
+There is only one dense edge contained in $ \overline{H}_\infty$, which is $ \overline{H}_\infty$ itself.
 The corresponding monodromy is $-1$, hence $\sL$ satisfies the CDO-condition.
-So one can also get the above calculation by using Theorem \ref{main}. \eex
+Then we get by Theorem \ref{main} that